seriaati/hakushin-py/README.md

 ## Introduction

 hakushin-py is an async API wrapper for [hakush.in](https://hakush.in/) written in Python.

 hakush.in is a website that displays Genshin Impact, Honkai Star Rail, Zenless Zone Zero, and Wuthering Waves game data.

 Developing something for Hoyoverse games?
 You might be interested in [other API wrappers](https://github.com/seriaati#api-wrappers) written by me.

 > Note: I am not the developer of hakush.in

 ## Important Note

 This wrapper does not support all endpoints from hakush.in, it is mainly focused on fetching the beta game data.
 This means I selectively chose the endpoints and API fields that I personally think are useful for theorycrafting.
 If you want a more complete wrapper for game data, use [ambry.py](https://github.com/seriaati/ambr) and [yatta.py](https://github.com/seriaati/yatta) instead.

 However, **there is an exception for ZZZ**, since Project Ambr and Yatta has no equivalent for ZZZ, this wrapper supports all endpoints for the ZZZ Hakushin API.

-Regarding Wuthering Waves support for this wrapper, it is currently not planned.
+Wuthering Waves support is currently not planned.

 ### Features